lamelizard/psychokinesis/README.md

 # Psychokinesis

+__This source is currently broken (it may run on Linux or not, in any case it needs fixing)__

 ## Story

 Minds can be transferred into machines.
-Our enemy has taken control over a spacestationesque satellite and is currently trying to boot up the doomsday-laser.
+Our enemy has taken control over a space-stationesque satellite and is currently trying to boot up the doomsday-laser.
 Of the two robots up there is one with a weak security protocol, we hacked it and uploaded your mind.